 Finding a Bachelor's level programme

-If you are looking for a Bachelor's level programme, check the catalogue of Bachelor's programmes.
+If you are looking for a Bachelor's level programme, check the catalogue of Bachelor's programmes (updated in January, March and October).

 You can study towards several degrees until the Bachelor's level (1st-year undergraduate, 2nd-year undergraduate or 3rd-year undergraduate):